 - A production editor or chief sub-editor for a national newspaper can earn £60,000.

 Income figures are intended as a guide only.

-Sub-editors need to be flexible; working late to meet deadlines is a necessary part of the job.
+You'll need to be flexible - working late to meet deadlines is a necessary part of a sub-editor's job.
 Working for national dailies may involve unsocial hours and some early or late shifts, with hours varying according to workload.
-Depending on whether you are working for a daily, weekly or monthly title, work cycles build up to a frenetic peak just before the paper is due to go to print.

 What to expect

 - The work is desk-based, but can include visits to meetings, launches and other events.

 - On smaller publications there is a fair degree of flexibility and variety of work, as there are fewer people to cover the full range of responsibilities.
 Narrower, more specialised roles such as features sub-editor or news sub-editor are likely at a larger paper or magazine.
 However, many sub-editors find that work activities are quite fluid, and there are opportunities to become involved in writing, design and production.

 - The work environment can be competitive and stressful, with pressure as deadlines approach.
 Despite this, job satisfaction is often high because the results of your work are readily visible.